rachidelaid/robotframework_builder/README.md

 ## Next

-- [ ] add more keywords from other libraries (for now we have SeleniumLibrary and BuiltIn)
+- [ ] add more keywords from other libraries (for now we have SeleniumLibrary, BuiltIn, String and Screenshot)
 - [ ] add reading variables from excel file with a for loop for each row
 - [ ] add drag and drop to reorder keywords
 - [ ] add nested keywords